 In early spring you can tidy up the plant by removing any dead wood and old flower heads.

 Any severe cutting back should be done immediately after the flowers fade in the summer.

 Other causes for lack of bloom include harsh winter temperatures, warm spells followed by cold weather, and late freezes.
 All can damage or kill tender flower buds.
 If you site your plants in a north or east facing area of your garden, you can reduce the chances of the buds opening during aberrant warm winter weather.
 These areas of the garden warm up slower than south or western exposures.
 Northern gardeners who know that they are in it for a long cold spell can wrap their hydrangeas in burlap for winter protection.
 Planting the shrubs near house foundations also offers some refuge from cold temperatures.

 In my Mid-south garden I fertilize my hydrangeas twice during the summer with a slow release fertilizer, usually in June and then again in August.
 In cooler climates this can be done once, usually in June.
 Follow the directions indicated on the fertilizer package.
 Just remember that too much nitrogen will result in an abundance of lovely leaves at the expense of blooms.

-Over the years I have broadened my selection of hydranges to include H. paniculata 'Tardiva', H. arborescens 'Annabelle', H. quercifolia (oakleaf), and H. paniculata 'Limelight', but I still treasure the old-fashion varieties for their ease of care and colorful long lasting flowers.
+Over the years I have broadened my selection of hydranges to include H. paniculata 'Tardiva', H. arborescens 'Annabelle', H. quercifolia (oakleaf), and H. paniculata 'Limelight', but I still treasure the old-fashion varieties for their colorful, long lasting flowers.